The Art of Eco Friendly Gift Wrapping

 Find some paint that you want to use.
 I used acrylic paints, but any thick paint should work.
 Press your cork stamp into the paint, then dab it off on a scratch paper to make sure you are getting your image.
 Now it’s time to get stamping!

-We hope you visit the store to see what inspires you to reuse a little more this holiday season.
-We are open Thursday and Friday 11:00-6:00 and will be closed December 24th until January 5th.
-Happy Holidays!
+We hope you visit the Art From Scrap Creative ReUse Store to see what inspires you to reuse a little more this holiday season.
+We are open Thursday and Friday 11:00 – 6:00 and Saturday and Sunday 10:00 – 4:00.
+Our Store will be closed from December 24th until January 2nd, reopening on January 3rd.